gcec-swa/students-week-2025/markdowns/home.md

 > **Note**: Rules for events not mentioned here will be stated on the spot.

+### Quiz

+1. Questions will cover topics from science, sports, culture and cinema, with varying difficulty levels.

 ### Extempore

 1. There will be a pool of topics.